 FL cannot conjure data infrastructure into existence.
 It cannot create governance frameworks.
 It cannot build technical capacity in organisations that lack it.
 It cannot make possible what the preconditions for possibility don't support.

-On Design Research in Impossible Contexts
+On Design in Impossible Contexts

 By conventional measures, this work was competent.
 The artefacts were clear.
 The synthesis was accurate.
 The findings were valid.